olmeca/lgrep/README.md

 # **lgrep**
 A variation on grep, targeting log files

 **lgrep** is a variation on **grep**, developed specifically for efficient searching through application log files.
 Though most of the time an entry in a log file consists of one line, sometimes it spans multiple lines.
 A log entry usually consists of some metadata (e.g date, time, code reference) and a message.
-Sometimes the message part may take up multiple lines, e.g. if it contains a whole JSON object or a whole stack trace.
+Sometimes the message part takes up multiple lines, e.g. if it contains a whole JSON object or a whole stack trace.

 ## The problem
 When filtering log entries from log files I would usually want to keep every log entry intact, even if it spans several lines.
 Tools like **grep**, **sed** perform selection on a per line basis, so if you for instance use grep, you will get only one line of every multiline log entry.